CCIGAMES/Mickey-1928-improved/README.md

 - chaphi/mickey1928extra
 ---

-**Mickey-1928** is fine-tuned version of Stable-Diffusion-xl trained on 96 stills in the public domain from 1928.
+**Mickey-1928-improved** is a modified version of Mickey-1928, a fine-tuned version of Stable-Diffusion-xl trained on various stills in the public domain from 1928.

 <Gallery />

-Mickey-1928 can generate images of Mickey, Minnie and, to a much lesser extent, Pete (with the prompt PeteLegPete).
+Mickey-1928 can generate images of Mickey, Minnie and, to a much lesser extent, Pete.

 ## Dataset